luisgdelafuente/hal149com/README.md

 **Current Status**: All performance optimization changes have been reverted to restore website functionality.
 The render-blocking CSS issue remains unsolved.

 **Next Steps**: Need to find an alternative approach to CSS optimization that doesn't interfere with the existing BlackSpike theme layout and styling.

+### Language Switcher Functionality Challenge ❌ **NOT SOLVED**

+**Problem**: Language switcher component only works correctly on the homepage.
+Users cannot switch languages from other pages (blog posts, archive pages, etc.), forcing them to return to the homepage to change languages.

+**Root Cause**: The current `LanguageSwitcher.astro` component has limited logic that only handles basic page types and doesn't properly handle:
+- Individual blog post translations using `enSlug`/`esSlug` fields
+- Complex URL structures for different page types
+- Navigation menu language-aware URL generation
+- Internal link translation throughout the site

+**Current Implementation Issues**:
+- Language switcher logic is too simplistic for complex routing
+- No fallback handling when translations are not available
+- Missing support for dynamic content (blog posts, search results, pagination)
+- Navigation links don't respect current language context

+**Impact**:
+- Poor user experience - users must navigate back to homepage to change language
+- Broken multilingual functionality - core feature not working as expected
+- SEO issues - language-specific URLs not properly linked

+**Solution Strategy**: Implement comprehensive Phase 2.1 tasks to create a robust language switching system that works across all page types and content.

 ### Netlify Forms Integration Challenge